thma/WhyHaskellMatters/README.md

 In this article I'm presenting some of the most important and distinguishing features of the Haskell programming language.

-The target audience are developers with a background in OO languages who are eager to learn about concepts of functional programming and Haskell in particular.
+The target audience are developers with a background in non-functional languages who are eager to learn about concepts of functional programming and Haskell in particular.

 The presentation aims to be self-contained and does not require any previous knowledge of the language.
+I will also try to keep the learning curve moderate and to limit the scope of the presentation;
-Nevertheless this article is not meant to be a full introduction to the language.
+nevertheless this article is not meant to be a full introduction to the language.

 (If you looking for an enjoyable tutorial have a look at [Learn You a Haskell](http://www.learnyouahaskell.com/.)